philamp/jellygrail/README.md

 > [!CAUTION]
 > - Next main branch release named "20240715":
 >   - breaking changes:
->     - (maybe not) Please delete your ./jellygrail/.bindfs_jelly.db file as there are some improvements during scan, this will reset your custom changes :(
+>     - ./jellygrail/.bindfs_jelly.db is now stored in ./jellygrail/data/bindfs
 >     - Jellyfin is run under user "www-data" so that nginx can natively access to its files (no impact planned)
 >     - Merge versions Jellyfin add-on to be removed.
 It's confusing when deleting library items since some variants are within same folders while other are not.
 Removing that will remove this ambiguity.
 >   - Fixes: